Terrioux/BTD-RBO/README.md

 # Download and installation

-As your convenience, you can download an executable jar (from our [release](https://github.com/Terrioux/BTD-RBO/releases) repository) or the [source code](https://github.com/Terrioux/BTD-RBO).
+You can download the [source code](https://github.com/Terrioux/BTD-RBO).

 BTD/RBO solvers have the following requirements:
 * C++ 11 or later